KiraYamato94/LasMonjas/README.md

 - Fixed lobby music to not continue playing when the game starts on some cases
 - Fixed Usurper rol on King Of The Hill, can't kill reviving players anymore
 - Increased maximum required points to win on King Of The Hill from 200 to 300
-- Added Flag Stealer rol on Capture the Flag, never wins but can kill everyone and if he kills a player with the Flag he switchs teams with him
+- Added Flag Stealer rol on Capture the Flag, never wins but can kill everyone and if he kills a player with the Flag he switches teams with him
 - 2 new colors added: Olive and Mint
 - Detective: added an option to define if his ability is always working or via button use
 - Fink: new ability, zoom out for a short period of time, he can't move while using it